Hudson’s Bay to review options after pressure from activist shareholder: sources

 The sources asked not to be identified because the deliberations are confidential.
 Hudson’s Bay declined to comment.

-Hudson’s Bay shares were trading up 12 per cent at $11.33 on the news, giving the company a market capitalization of around $2.1-billion.
+Hudson’s Bay shares ended trading on Friday up 14.2 per cent at $11.45 on the news, giving the company a market capitalization of around $2.1-billion.
+The company also had outstanding loans and borrowings totaling $4.2-billion as of the end of April.

-The shares have lost close to 40 per cent of their value in the last 12 months as the company struggles with a decline in sales with consumers continuing their shift away from malls to online retailers.
+Hudson’s Bay shares have lost close to 40 per cent of their value in the last 12 months, as sales declined and consumers continued their shift away from department stores to online and discount retailers.

 Land and Buildings urged the company in June to consider going private and to monetize its real estate holdings.
 The hedge fund’s founder Jonathan Litt has called Hudson’s Bay “a real estate company, full stop.”

+The 347-year-old company dates back to the fur-trading era and once claimed more than 40 per cent of what is now Canada and a substantial chunk of what became Minnesota and North Dakota.

-Hudson’s Bay has more than $10-billion in real estate assets, with the flagship Saks store on Fifth Avenue in New York alone valued at $3.7-billion.
+Today, it owns more than $10-billion in real estate assets in North America and Europe, with the flagship Saks store on Fifth Avenue in New York alone valued at around $3.7-billion.

-Land and Buildings escalated the pressure last month, saying it would seek to nominate directors to serve on the company’s board unless the company took major steps to increase its stock price, including potentially selling Saks Fifth Avenue.
+Land and Buildings escalated the pressure last month, saying it would seek to nominate directors to serve on the company’s board unless the company took major steps to increase its stock price, including potentially selling Saks Fifth Avenue or exiting its business in Europe.

-Litt has also indicated his is open to Hudson’s Bay developing its own plan.
+Litt has also indicated he is open to Hudson’s Bay developing its own plan.

 Hudson’s Bay has been successful over the years in attracting major property investors, such as RioCan Real Estate Investment Trust, in joint ventures that have allowed it to place more debt on its retail assets and seek to boost returns from rent and the value of the real estate.